trooperandz/Trivia-Game/README.md

  * Every main question container has its own customized background image

  * Every main answer container has its own customized background image

+ * Every answer displays an interesting tidbit of information regarding the correct answer